Snater/CLNDR2/README.md

     }) {...},
   },

-  // Prevent the user from navigating the calendar outside of a certain date range by specifying
+  // Prevent the user from navigating the calendar outside of a certain date
-  // (e.g. when configuring a date picker) by specifying either the startDate, endDate, or both in
+  // range (e.g. when configuring a date picker) by specifying either the
-  // It's possible to change these dynamically after initialization, see API functions below.
+  // start, end, or both.
+It's possible to change these dynamically after
+  // initialization, see API functions below.
   constraints: {
-    startDate: new Date('2017-12-22'),
-    endDate: new Date('2018-01-09'),
+    start: '2017-12-22',
+    end: '2018-01-09',
   },

-  // If you're supplying an events array, dateParameter configures which key(s) to look for dates
+  // If you're supplying an events array, `dateParameter` configures which
-  // in the events provided per the `events` option.
-You may set this to a plain string when setting
+  // key(s) to look for dates in the events provided per the `events` option.
+  // You may provide only parts of this object, if you are interested in
-  // up a calendar with single-day events only.
+  // exclusively configuring single-day or multi-day events only.
   dateParameter: {
-    // `date` configures the key of single-day events.
+    // `date` configures the key to look for the date on single-day events.
     date: 'date',
-    startDate: 'startDate',
-    endDate: 'endDate',
+    start: 'start',
+    end: 'end',
   },

   // An array of day abbreviation labels used in the calendar header.
 If you provided a date-fns